FarFetchd/clickitongue/index.md

 ## Contact

-You [can open an issue on Github](https://github.com/FarFetchd/clickitongue/issues/new), or send a message to (this tool's name) at gmail.
+You [can open an issue on Github](https://github.com/FarFetchd/clickitongue/issues/new), send a message to (this tool's name) at gmail, or contact [https://twitter.com/clickitongue](https://twitter.com/clickitongue).